We Must Preserve Hubble given its Unique Complementarity to Webb, Roman, and Euclid: INTRODUCTION: IMPACT OF HST IN THE LAST 32 YEARS

-\section{CONCLUSIONS}
+\bn\cl{7.
+CONCLUSIONS}

-\mn We conclude this tale of the two essential and complementary telescopes as following.
-HST is essential to image the unobscured cosmic star-formation and the growth of weak AGN accretion disks in the last 10 billion years since z\cle 2, and JWST is essential to image the start and ramp-up of cosmic star-formation and AGN growth in the first few billion years.
-In similar vein HST is essential to measure and identify caustic transits --- especially their BSG components --- at z\cle 2, while JWST is essential to identify their RSGs components, and push the caustic transit search all the way into the epoch of reionization (z\cge 7).

-\si {\bf In summary, using full cost accounting, the HST flagship mission will have costed over 20 B\$ since the early 1970's (including all 6 Shuttle missions), while the JWST flagship mission will have costed over 10 B\$ since the mid 1990's.
-Therefore, to get full return on our investment in JWST, HST will need to remain playing its unique and strong complementary role to JWST for as long as possible.}

-\si It is also essential to keep Hubble's mission funding strong, not only to keep the HST-unique instruments running for as long as possible, but also to maintain viable grant funding for HST observers, which will train students in HST work that prepares them well to work on future space missions.
+\sn In conclusion, HST is essential to image the unobscured cosmic star-formation and the growth of AGN accretion disks in the last 10 billion years since $z \lesssim 2$, and JWST is essential to image the start and ramp-up of cosmic star-formation and AGN growth in the first few billion years.
+Roman will find rare red--near-IR targets where only HST can provide the UV--optical for full characterization. {\bf In summary, using full cost accounting, the HST flagship mission will have costed over 20 B\$ since the early 1970's (including all 6 Shuttle missions), while the JWST flagship mission will have costed over 10 B\$ since the mid 1990's, and Roman over 3 B\$ since 2010.
+Therefore, to get full return on our investment in JWST and Roman, HST needs to continue its unique and strong complementary UV--optical role for as long as possible.} It is also essential to keep Hubble's mission funding strong, not only to keep the HST-unique instruments running for as long as possible, but also to maintain viable grant funding for HST observers, which will train the next generation in HST work that prepares them well to work on future space missions like the 6.5 m Habitable Worlds Observatory \citep[HWO, \eg][]{Feinberg2026}.
+Indeed, HST's truly unique high-resolution vacuum UV--blue performance will be {\it the} perfect training ground for HWO.